So you want to teach online...

 Get Started with Online Teaching

-To initiate this process please complete the Request Instructional Design Services form below.
+- If you'd like to start the instructional design process to teach online, please complete the Request Instructional Design Services form.
 It is also advised that faculty interested in exploring online teaching enroll in the self-paced modules that explore online and hybrid teaching, accessed through Moodle.

 Note: the Office of Digital Teaching & Learning are not the ultimate deciders of what goes online.
 It must go through your department chair, Records, and Academic Affairs, before the course can officially be listed as an online course.